PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/DLComputerVision1b.md

 - The 'classes' parameter in the data section needs to be adjusted to the number of classes in your dataset
 - The 'save_best' parameter in the evaluation section needs to be set to 'auto' to save the best model

-You can download the Python file, [here]().
+You can download the custom config file, [here](./code/mmdetection_weightsandbiases/yolov3_d53_320_273e_coco_custom_config.py).

+To test your final model, use the 'test.py' file.
+This file is located in the 'tools' folder (See directory tree of mmdetection).

-#### 1.3.4 Hyperparameter tuning with Weight & Biases
+### 2.5 Hyperparameter tuning with Weight & Biases

 To enable hyperparameter tuning in Weights and Biases, we need add some additional arguments to the training script.
-For example, 'momentum', and 'learning_rate' are two hyperparameters that we can tune.
+For example, 'momentum', and 'learning rate' are two hyperparameters that we can tune.
 We can add these arguments to the training script by adding the following lines to the training script:

 <img src="./images/ArgumentCustomTrain1_mmdetection.png" alt="Custom train arguments" width="800"/>

 *Figure 2.
-Custom train arguments (1)*
+Custom train arguments (1).*

 <img src="./images/ArgumentCustomTrain2_mmdetection.png" alt="Custom train arguments" width="800"/>

-*Figure 2.
-Custom train arguments (2)*
+*Figure 3.
+Custom train arguments (2).*

-You can download the training script [here]().
-Lastly, please add the CustomTrain.py script to the root directory of the project (See Directory tree mmdetection).
+You can download the training script [here](./code/mmdetection_weightsandbiases/custom_train.py).
+Lastly, please add the custom_train.py script to the root directory of the project (See Directory tree mmdetection).

 Let us head over to Weigths & Biases to train our model, and log our experiments.
 Sweep is a feature in Weights & Biases that allows us to run multiple experiments with different hyperparameters.
 To start a [sweep](https://wandb.ai/site/articles/run-your-first-sweep), we need to create a sweep configuration file: